Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 How to Identify an Older Air Compressor

-Air compressors support various types of tools, which ultimately spared the strain of running off separate motors.
+Air compressors support various types of tools, which ultimately spare the strain of running off separate motors.
 With older compressors, the appeal may center on the rarity of an old machine, or even the novelty of having an outdated piece of machinery that is still operable.

 Most air compressors should have a nameplate like the one in the image below.
 If it does, you should read it as it will have all the information you need!